lanl/PyBNF/docs/quickstart.rst

 examples/demo contains two simple example configurations to verify that PyBNF and associated simulators are installed and working correctly.
 The model files consist of simple polynomial functions, and the entire fitting run should complete in under a minute.

-To run the examples, use the following commands from the PyBNF root directory
+To run the examples, use the following commands from the examples/demo directory

 For a simple job using BioNetGen:
-\   :command:`pybnf -c examples/demo/demo_bng.conf`
+\   :command:`pybnf -c demo_bng.conf`

 For a simple job using SBML:
-\   :command:`pybnf -c examples/demo/demo_xml.conf`
+\   :command:`pybnf -c demo_xml.conf`

-The examples will print progress to the terminal as the fitting proceeds, and the results will be saved in the directory PyBNF-output/demo/, located one level up from the PyBNF root directory (this output directory can be changed by editing ``demo_bng.conf`` and ``demo_xml.conf``).
+The examples will print progress to the terminal as the fitting proceeds, and the results will be saved in the directory examples/demo/output (this output directory can be changed by editing ``demo_bng.conf`` and ``demo_xml.conf``).

-In PyBNF-output/demo/Results, the file sorted_params.txt contains the parameter sets tested during the fitting run.
+In examples/demo/output/Results, the file sorted_params.txt contains the parameter sets tested during the fitting run.
 Open this file and verify that the best-fit parameter set (first line of the file) is close to the ground truth value of v1__FREE=0.5, v2__FREE=1.5, v3__FREE=3.0.

 After verifying that PyBNF is installed correctly, it should be possible to run any of the other examples in the examples/ directory.
 For more information about these examples and the features they include, see :ref:`examples`